We offer several products and services to help people prepare for their GB/NI Theory and Hazard Perception tests:

 We also offer some free advice and suggestions through various web resources:

 We'd suggest you work through all the questions in the Theory Test.
-If you use the "Practice" option you can chose to see 10/20/30/40/50 questions at a time (depending on you feel) and select to see "Questions not previously seen".
+If you use the "Practice" option you can chose to see 10/20/30/40/50/All questions at a time (depending on you feel), from one or more categories and select to see "Questions not previously seen".

-Progress to taking repeated mock tests, ultimately concentrating on questions "previously answered incorrectly" until you're repeatedly and easily passing these mock tests and understanding why the answers you're selecting are correct (not just remembering which answer to select for each question).
+Progress to taking repeated mock tests, ultimately concentrating on questions "previously answered incorrectly" until you're repeatedly and easily passing these mock tests and understanding why the answers you're selecting are correct.

 The following articles provide some advice about the Hazard Perception portion of the test: